Azure365Addict/Scripts/README.md

-# Scripts
+# 365 Script Junkie
-My PowerShell scripts
+In this repo I will place PowerShell scripts for M365/Azure automation and reporting.